Polystyrene: Organisms

 Polystyrene is generally considered to be non-biodegradable.
 However, certain organisms are able to degrade it, albeit very slowly.

 In 2015, researchers discovered that mealworms, the larvae form of the darkling beetle Tenebrio molitor, could digest and subsist healthily on a diet of EPS.
-About 100 mealworms could consume between 34 and 39 milligrams of this white foam in a day.
+About 100 mealworms could consume between 34 mg and 39 mg of this white foam in a day.
 The droppings of mealworm were found to be safe for use as soil for crops.

 In 2016, it was also reported that superworms (Zophobas morio) may eat expanded polystyrene (EPS).
 A group of high school students in Ateneo de Manila University found that compared to Tenebrio molitor larvae, Zophobas morio larvae may consume greater amounts of EPS over longer periods of time.

 In 2022 scientists identified several bacterial genera, including Pseudomonas, Rhodococcus and Corynebacterium, in the gut of superworms that contain encoded enzymes associated with the degradation of polystyrene and the breakdown product styrene.

 The bacterium Pseudomonas putida is capable of converting styrene oil into the biodegradable plastic PHA.
 This may someday be of use in the effective disposing of polystyrene foam.
 It is worthy to note the polystyrene must undergo pyrolysis to turn into styrene oil.